Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Correlation functions for CWs

 To distinguish from the cosmic rest frame, we notate computational frame-defined ORF $\Gamma \to \Upsilon$, although we emphasize the value of the cross correlation is unchanged as it depends only on the relative geometry between each pulsar and the GW source.
 The GW propagation direction is parameterized by angles $(\theta,\phi)$ with respect to $\hat{\bm{z}}$,

 and points from the source toward the observer.
-Note that in this specific computational frame, the angles $(\theta, \phi)$ point to the sky locations farthest from the GW source, contrary to standard conventions in software like \texttt{enterprise} where they point to the source.
+Since $\hat{\bm{\Omega}}$ is the propagation direction, $(\theta,\phi)$ point opposite to the GW source, which instead lies along $-\hat{\bm{\Omega}}$.
+This is the canonical definition of $\hat{\bm{\Omega}}$, however it is opposite to the convention in software such as \texttt{enterprise}~\citep{ENTERPRISE}, where the sky angles point toward the source.
 The inclination angle $\iota$ is defined only with respect to the GW plane of propagation and remains unchanged after the transformation, whereas the polarization angle $\psi$, in principle, must be rotated alongside sky location coordinates.

 Full expressions for the antenna pattern functions $F_a^A$ and $F_b^A$ are given in Appendix~\ref{appendix:beam}, but for the present derivation we need only two facts: (i) in this computational frame $F_a^\times=0$, and (ii) both $F_a^A$ and $F_b^A$ are trigonometric functions of $(\theta,\phi,\zeta)$.